RootGeorge17/timed-coding-quiz-js/README.md

 ## Usage

-#### Access the website on: https://rootgeorge17.github.io/timed-coding-quiz-js/
+#### Access the application on: https://rootgeorge17.github.io/timed-coding-quiz-js/
 #### The following gif shows the web application's appearance and functionality:

 ![](assets/08-web-apis-challenge-demo.gif)